tytydraco/yessleep/out/Dont_blink.md

 I scrambled up, eyes snapping open.

-The Father was twisted around, his waist contorted unnatural 180 degrees, looking down at where I had been.
+The Father was twisted around, his waist contorted an unnatural 180 degrees, looking down at where I had been.
 His gloved hand was buried up to the wrist in the soil.

 I ran.